-In February 2013, Indofood acquired in aggregate a 29.3% interest in China Minzhong Food Corporation Limited ("CMFC") for a total consideration of approximately S\$195.2 million (US\$161.9 million).
+In February 2013, Indofood acquired an aggregate of 29.3% interest in China Minzhong Food Corporation Limited ("CMFC") for a total consideration of approximately S\$195.2 million (US\$158.4 million).
 CMFC is a leading integrated vegetable processor in the People's Republic of China with cultivation, processing and sales capabilities.
 It is listed in Singapore.